khalMeg/Solr9.8-docker/README.md

-# Solr Docker Installation with Authentication and TLS
+# Solr Docker Installation with Authentication

 This repository provides a secure Solr installation using Docker Compose, featuring:
 - Basic authentication with password hashing